angular/angular/aio/content/guide/creating-libraries.md

 * Consider how you provide services to client applications.

    * Services should declare their own providers, rather than declaring providers in the NgModule or a component.
 Declaring a provider makes that service *tree-shakable*.
-This practice allows the compiler to leave the service out of the bundle if it never gets injected into the application that imports the library.
+This practice lets the compiler leave the service out of the bundle if it never gets injected into the application that imports the library.
 For more about this, see [Tree-shakable providers](guide/architecture-services#providing-services).

    * If you register global service providers or share providers across multiple NgModules, use the [`forRoot()` and `forChild()` design patterns](guide/singleton-services) provided by the [RouterModule](api/router/RouterModule).